stweil/scribeocr-docs/tables.md

 {: .warning }
 This feature is experimental.
 It may be only partially implemented and/or not work as expected, and should not be relied upon for important tasks.

-{: .highlight }
-This feature is currently only available in the [dev branch](https://dev.scribeocr.com).

 The data table extraction feature of Scribe OCR allows for `.pdf` files containing tables to be converted to `.xlsx`.
 ## Enabling Table Extraction
 Select `Info` -> `Optional Features` -> `Extract Tables`.
 This will enable the `Layout` tab, and add the `Data Tables` pane, which can be used to add tables.